 When the PayPal feature was introduced, it was integrated into Koha through system preferences.
 North East Kansas Library System and the South East Kansas Library system sponsored a development for this new plugin which also now includes a minimum threshold.

 The Paypal feature will allow you to accept credit card payments via the OPAC for fines via PayPal.
 Prior to 20.05, Koha had this set up through the System Preferences, coming in 20.05, libraries can use this feature through the Plugin System, which will allow libraries to set up branches and a minimum threshold on payments.
-Coming in 20.11, the current PayPal system preferences will be deprecated, and libraries will need to move over to the plugin configuration.
+ByWater Partners will be getting this upgrade in the Fall of 2021 and at that time the current PayPal system preferences will be deprecated, and libraries will need to move over to the plugin configuration.

 The steps below will walk you through setting up the PayPal business account.